A non-linear wave equation with fractional perturbation: Introduction and main results

+This approach of a fractional equation via a regularization procedure is of course a standard strategy, that is also used for instance in rough paths or regularity structure theory (observe that the interpretation of the equation in \cite{hu-lu-nualart} leans on an approximation method as well).

-\begin{remark} In \cite{balan-tudor}, the authors tackle the fractional model (\ref{equation-psi}) using a Malliavin-calculus approach, which provides an interpretation and a solution of the equation that may be considered as more intrinsic.
-In fact, we think that this Malliavin-calculus solution to (\ref{equation-psi}) could be identified with the limit process $\Psi$ exhibited Proposition \ref{prop:regu-psi}, but we will not dwell on this identification procedure, since we find it relatively removed from the purpose of our analysis (and this would require the introduction of the whole Malliavin-calculus framework).
-Observe that the results of \cite{balan-tudor} also highlights the threshold $\sum_{i=0}^d H_i= d-\frac12$ (with the additional assumption $H_0>\frac12$) for $\Psi$ to be either a function or a distribution. \end{remark}
+\begin{remark} In \cite{balan-tudor}, the authors tackle the fractional model (\ref{equation-psi}) using a Malliavin-calculus approach, which provides an interpretation and a solution of the equation that may be considered as more intrinsic (since it does not depend on any approximation of the noise).
+In fact, we think that this Malliavin-calculus solution to (\ref{equation-psi}) could be identified with the limit process $\Psi$ exhibited in Proposition \ref{prop:regu-psi}, but we will not dwell on this identification procedure, since we find it relatively removed from the purpose of our analysis and also because it would require the introduction of the whole Malliavin-calculus framework.
+Observe however that the results of \cite{balan-tudor} also highlight the threshold $\sum_{i=0}^d H_i= d-\frac12$ (with the additional assumption $H_0>\frac12$) for $\Psi$ to be either a function or a distribution. \end{remark}